 Code H. Undistributed capital gains credit.
 Code H represents taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
-Report these taxes on Schedule 5 (Form 1040), line 74, check box "a" for Form 2439, and enter "Form 1120S" to the right of line 74.
+Report these taxes on Schedule 3 (Form 1040 or 1040-SR), line 13, check box "a" for Form 2439, and enter "Form 1120-S" to the right of line 13.
 Reduce the basis of your stock by this tax.